Lake Eildon is the only inland waterway in Victoria where houseboats are permitted to operate.

 Houseboat owners should consult with their club or marina operator for all hard rubbish removal and containment requirements.
 GMW will monitor the bins over the current boating season and will make recommendation on changes to the present process should current practices continue.

-Camping & Fires
+Camping and Fires

 Fires and camping are not permitted in any area around Lake Eildon, except in the designated camping areas.
 Unregulated campfires are not only a potential hazard for bushfires, but also pose a risk to water quality along with discarded rubbish from camping activities.
 To minimize these impacts, Parks Victoria provides defined areas where camping and fires are permitted.
 Visit Parks Victoria or phone 131 963 for further information